 Pipeline to the Pros

-Other former Knights who played under O'Leary, including defensive lineman Paul Carrington, tailback Alex Haynes, wide receivers Jamar Newsome and Kamar Aiken, defensive tackle Leger Douzable, tight end Darcy Johnson and kicker Matt Prater, have also spent time in the NFL.
+Other former Knights who played under O'Leary, including defensive linemen Paul Carrington, Leger Douzable and Troy Davis, tailback Alex Haynes, wide receivers Jamar Newsome and Kamar Aiken, cornerback A.J.
+Bouye, tight end Darcy Johnson and kicker Matt Prater, have also spent time in the NFL.

 Success at Georgia Tech